Domain-Adaptive Full-Face Gaze Estimation via Novel-View-Synthesis and Feature Disentanglement: Introduction

-Another line of work created synthetic data as additional training data~\cite{yu2019_syn_user_specific,sted_Zheng2020NeurIPS,learn_by_syn_Sugano_2014_CVPR}.
+Another line of work created synthetic data as additional training data~\cite{yu2019_syn_user_specific,sted_Zheng2020NeurIPS,learn_by_syn_Sugano_2014_CVPR,gazeonce_ZhangCVPR22}.
 Although synthetic images from gaze redirection can be used to augment existing training data~\cite{sted_Zheng2020NeurIPS}, the label accuracy from the learning-based generative model is not good enough as training data alone, especially for large angles.
 Learning-by-synthesis using 3D graphics has been proven effective in eye-only gaze estimation~\cite{yu2019_syn_user_specific,learn_by_syn_Sugano_2014_CVPR,wood2016_etra}.
 However, the domain gap between real and synthetic images is difficult to fill~\cite{simgan17_CVPR}, and no effective pipeline has been proposed to synthesize and adapt full-face images as training data.

 In this work, we propose tackling the goal of generalizable appearance-based gaze estimation by leveraging data synthesis and the domain adaptation approach.
 As shown in the top of \Fref{fig:teaser}, we perform single-image 3D face reconstruction to synthesize data for large head poses and extend the gaze direction ranges.
-Based on the synthetic data, we propose a novel unsupervised domain adaptation framework combining disentangled representation learning and a self-training strategy.
+With the synthetic data, we propose a novel unsupervised domain adaptation framework combining disentangled representation learning and a self-training strategy.
 Our proposed disentangling auto-encoder (\methodname) structure is first trained on the synthetic source domain for learning gaze representation expected to better generalize to unseen domains.
 The model is then trained on unlabeled target domains in a self-training manner~\cite{amini2022self, xie2020unsupervised, ohkawa_access21_style, ohkawa_eccv22_DAhand, liu2021PnP_GA}.
 Based on the characteristics of our synthetic data, we propose to use background-switching data augmentation consistency loss for the synthetic-real domain adaptation.
 Experiments with multiple target datasets show that the proposed pipeline significantly improves performance from the source dataset before reconstruction.
-The single-image face reconstruction in our approach is accessible for most real-world settings, yet the multi-view face reconstruction could pose an upper bound in terms of performance.
+Our single-image face reconstruction approach applies to most real-world settings, yet the multi-view face reconstruction could pose an upper bound in performance.
 We also analyze in detail how far single-view reconstruction can approach the training accuracy of multi-view reconstruction.

 This manuscript is based on our previous publication~\cite{qin2022learning}, and parts of the text and figures are reused from the previous version.
 The major changes are as follows.
 First, we fully update the model training pipeline by introducing \methodname and a self-training strategy for unsupervised domain adaptation.
 Second, we added an experiment using multi-view reconstruction data from the ETH-XGaze datasets~\cite{Zhang2020ETHXGaze} to analyze the upper-bound performance of synthetic training.
 This results in re-calibrated camera parameters for the ETH-XGaze dataset, promoting future multi-view gaze estimation tasks.